maxim2266/gen-cache/README.md

 	func NewUserInfoCache(size int, ttl time.Duration,
 	                      backend func(int) (*UserInfo, error)) *UserInfoCache
 	```
-	Parameters:
+	Constructor parameters:
-	* A maximum size of the cache (a positive integer);
+	* Maximum size of the cache (a positive integer);
-	* A time-to-live for cache elements (can be set to something like one year if not needed);
+	* Time-to-live for cache elements (can be set to something like one year if not needed);
-	* A back-end function to call when a cache miss occurs.
+	* Back-end function to call when a cache miss occurs.
 The function is expected to return a value
 		for the given key, or an error.
 Both the value _and_ the error are stored in the cache.
 		A slow back-end function is not going to block access to the entire cache, only to the
 		corresponding value.